npetrunova/php-api-task/readme.md

 - Run command `php artisan migrate` to create required DB tables.
 - Run command `php artisan db:seed` to seed the database with test data.

+### Running tests

+- Make sure to run `php artisan migrate:refresh --seed` before each time you try to run the tests.
+- Run command `composer test`

 ## API

 This API contains endpoints for manipulating data on fields and subscribers.